 Choose German Currency for ATM Charges

-If you are offered to pay in your own currency at an ATM, you may actually end up paying more than if you chose to pay your fees with German currency instead.
-When you pay in Euros, which is the local currency in Germany, you can reduce your overall costs and find the best possible rates.
+If you are offered to pay in your currency at an ATM, you may actually pay more than if you chose to pay your fees with German currency instead.
+When you pay in Euros, the local currency in Germany, you can reduce your overall costs and find the best possible rates.

 Avoid Currency Exchanges at Airports or Lodging Facilities

-Many airports and hotel lobbies raise the exchange rates and are also known for charging hidden fees on top of it.
-To avoid this overly expensive option when exchanging your money for German currency, don’t stop at the airport or your hotel to do so.
+Many airports and hotel lobbies raise the exchange rates and are also known for charging hidden fees.
+Don’t stop at the airport or your hotel to avoid this overly expensive option when exchanging your money for German currency.

-If you plan well and spend your money wisely, Germany will prove to be a GREAT vacation experience.
-If you are planning a trip to Germany, make sure you research and plan in advance.
+If you plan and spend your money wisely, Germany will be a GREAT vacation experience.
+If you are planning a trip to Germany, research and plan well in advance.